rust-lang/this-week-in-rust/drafts/2020-05-05-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [coercible_errors](https://crates.io/crates/coercible_errors), a library that allows generic trait implementations to omit the size cost of `Result::Err` if errors never happen.
+This week's crate is [WinRT-rs](https://github.com/microsoft/winrt-rs), Microsoft™'s official WinRT API for Rust.

-Thanks to [Zac Burns](https://users.rust-lang.org/t/crate-of-the-week/2704/763) for the suggestion!
+Thanks to [JLalu](https://users.rust-lang.org/t/crate-of-the-week/2704/767) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!